joecullin/aoc2021/journal.md

 ---
+## Day 18

+I started out trying to visualize this as a tree, then gradually found myself thinking of it like a JSON object.

+So I went with that as my solution.
+Instead of some complex tree data structure, I used JSON.parse, JSON.stringify, and some regexes and splices to solve the puzzles.

+I use JSON.stringify to pretty-print with a one-character indent.
+From there, I can find the explodable pairs by searching for a specific indent.
+After that, I can search ahead and behind to find the next regular number.

+---
 ## Day 17

 About 70% of my part 1 code isn't actually needed, but I needed to work through it that way in order to visualize the solution.